The Perfect Storm...

 Things are happening around you one after another with no ryhme or reason that shake your faith

 All of these factors may in many instances have the “Perfect” ingredients for that “Perfect Storm”.
 A storm many of us really don’t want to experience when things are going so good in our lives.
 Remember this is one of those B.U.G.S.
 (Being Under The Grip Of Satan).
 It is not so much the storm but the lack of faith that causes us to experience more turbulence from a storm (trouble) .
 If Satan can get us to question our faith in the midst of a storm, then we will become more fearful by the circumstances that that storm may cause.

-were traveling was violent an exhausted Mind you Jesus was resting and sound asleep during all of the violent movement of the storm.
+The boat the disciples were traveling on was hard to control because of the storm.
+The storm, which they did not expect, was violent and tossed them to and fro.
+They had become totally exhausted trying to guide the boat through the storm.
+Mind you Jesus was resting and sound asleep during all of the violent movement of the storm.
 Even the professional fishermen were afraid of the violent storm they were experiencing.